cea-trust-platform/MEDCoupling_tutos/presentations/SALOME_MEDCoupling.md

     - Memory management philosophy: someone owns the object after its creation
     - incrRef() to take ownership of the object / decrRef() to release it
     - Template class  MCAuto is here to help
-    - Smart pointer behaviour (no Boost dependency)
+    - Smart pointer behavior (no Boost dependency)
     - No need to decrRef() if used
     - valgrind is your friend
   - Careful, some MEDCoupling functions